Concrete Quantum Channels and Algebraic Structure of Abstract Quantum Channels: Infinite-Dimentional Holevo Forms

-where $P_{n}$ is the orthogonalprojection of $H$ onto $H_{n}$.
+\begin{remark} The extended unitaries $U^{(n)}$ gives a sequence of unital completely positive maps $\{P_{U^{(n)}}\}$ on $B(H)$.
+This bounded sequence will provide cluster points in the BW-topology of Arveson. \end{remark}

 We conclude this article by noting that our future work will include the infinite-dimensional version of the results presented in this article.In addition to the concrete unitaries listed at the beginning,one can also consider the Discrete Quantum Fourier Transform ,which may be more suitable for the theme of this article.However,it is yet to analyse this aspect.